Coder0XYX/Spotify-Playlist-Generator/README.md

 ## Repository

 The repository shows 3 files.
-The "X" file gives an overall introduction and project description with step-by-step instructions.
-"220627_Spotify Code.py" contains the code. "requirements.txt" contains X which are required to have running connections between the spotify developer platform, spotify and the source-code editor.
+The "README.md" file gives an overall introduction and project description with step-by-step instructions.
+"220220629_Spotify Code.py" contains the code. "requirements.txt" contains additional packages which are required to have running connections between the spotify developer platform, spotify and the source-code editor.
+Here is as well a google drive link where you can find a demo video of the Spotify Playlist Generator:

 We hope that you find our Spotify Playlist Generator usefull and enjoy creating randomized playlists with our tool.
 Enjoy listening!